metaDMG-dev/metaDMG-core/docs/source/command-line-interface.md

 - Options:
   - `--output`: Mandatory output path.
-  - `--results-dir`: Direct path to the results directory.
+  - `--results`: Direct path to the results directory.

 - Flags:
   - `--add-fit-predictions`: Include fit predictions D(x) in the output.

-Note that neither the config-file nor `--results-dir` have to be specified (in which just the default `config.yaml` is used), however, both cannot be set at the same time.
+Note that neither the config-file nor `--results` have to be specified (in which just the default `config.yaml` is used), however, both cannot be set at the same time.